-The jewel of the Costa Tropical, Salobreña is a whitewashed township clinging to huge lump of rock just back from the shoreline, topped by a Moorish castle and surrounded by lush sugar cane plantations.
+The jewel of the Costa Tropical, Salobreña is a whitewashed village clinging to huge rock just back from the shoreline, topped by a Moorish castle and surrounded by lush sugar cane plantations.

-A mere 45 minutes from Granada, and just over an hour to the Sierra Nevada, Salobreña is also ideally situated for exploring the Alpujarra, some forty minutes away.
+45 minutes drive from Granada, and 90minutes drive to the Sierra Nevada, Salobreña is also ideally situated for exploring the Alpujarra.
 From October to April, you could be in the happy position of being able to ski during the day and return to sunbathe on Salobreña's long, clean beach in the evening.

-Salobrena has witnessed 6000 years of human history, thanks to its privileged position and benign climate.
+Salobrena has witnessed 6.000 years of human history.
 Its Moorish castle was built in the 10th century, and its Mudejar 16th century church, Iglesia de Nuestra Señora del Rosario is built on top of the old mosque.
 Roman remains turn up everywhere.